 - Tell us your story

-Loren: Everyone has a story that is waiting to be told.
+We all have a story that is waiting to be told, says Loren.
 Every scar we have has a story connected to it and we can learn from every scar and wound.
 I work with people and encourage them to believe in and write a story that can be left behind.
 In the end, all we leave behind are stories and everyone has a unique one.
 I love talking with people and hearing their stories whether it is on my morning Facebook Live show, Bathrobe Moments, or in line at the grocery store.
 I work with people to help them find their passion and purpose.
 Anyone can be an authority on a topic when they can look at their experiences and share stories based on them

 - Do you have any hobbies?

-Loren: I play tennis, do yard work, but I love everything I do and find joy in every experience.
-I work with kids and am the organizer of The Power of We Symposium, an event dedicated to reminding each child that they can achieve anything, if only they put their mind to it.
+Loren: Yes, I play tennis and do yard work, but I love everything I do and find joy in every experience.
+Working with kids as the organizer of The Power of We Symposium, an event dedicated to reminding each child that they can achieve anything, if only they put their mind to it.
 I am the voice of kids in foster care.
-I have learned to run toward things rather than away from things.
+Recently I have learned to run toward things rather than away from things.
 Sometimes, I do need to stop and take a breath and focus on my blessings and that there are so many things much bigger than I am.

 - What is your best piece of advice for others?